creakychief/capstone-project/README.md

 - All permissions a Casting Assistant has
 - Add or delete an actor from the database
 - Modify actors or movies

-### Executive Producer

-- All permissions a Casting Director has
-- Add or delete a movie from the database

 ## Testing